Skip navigation

 Trisomy 13

-Trisomy 13 (also called Patau syndrome) is a genetic disorder in which a person has 3 copies of genetic material from chromosome 13, instead of the usual 2 copies.
+Trisomy 13 (also called Patau syndrome) is a genetic condition in which a person has 3 copies of genetic material from chromosome 13, instead of the usual 2 copies.
 Rarely, the extra material may be attached to another chromosome (translocation).

 Causes